iliakan/javascript-book/en/01-basics/02-first-steps/03-variables-and-statements.md

 ### Weak typing

-Variables in javascript are <i>weakly typed</i>.
+Variables in JavaScript are <i>weakly typed</i>.
 That means two things:

 <ol>
 <li>Every value has a type</li>